-- Designers will be required to submit tracking drawings detailing the movements of suitable vehicle(s) demonstrating all required manoeuvring. - Traffic Regulation Orders (TROs) may need to be secured to keep existing and new highway clear of parking, to allow for HGV movements.
-Contributions will be sought to implement TROs where this need is identified, and secured through a UU or s106 agreement.
+- Generally for commercial developments, parking bays that can accommodate 16.5m long vehicles and an appropriately sized turning area will be required according to the associated servicing needs.
+Suitability will be led by the requirement of the site.
+Attention should be paid to the servicing space requirements in the Local Plan standards - Designers will be required to submit tracking drawings detailing the movements of suitable vehicle(s) demonstrating all required manoeuvring. - Traffic Regulation Orders (TROs) may need to be secured to keep existing and new highway clear of parking, to allow for HGV movements.
+Contributions will be sought to implement TROs where this need is identified, and secured through a Unilateral Undertaking (UU) or s106 agreement.